 Sex is most often associated as a need for men.
 Today however, more women are reporting a similarly strong need for sex.
 A partner can feel cheated in a marriage because their wife doesn’t want to have sex often enough.
 To a man, sex is nearly as important as the air he breathes.
 Without sex, a man will feel unloved.
 When he feels unloved he can do very bad things.

 Men often do not understand the relationship between affection and sex.
 They want sex, but forget about giving affection first.
 Sex and affection are highly inter-related.

 When a man gives ample affection to his wife, she is far more likely to be in the mood for sex.

 If one has sexual fantasies, that is a good indicator that sex is high on your list of emotional needs.
 If you fantasize about sex with your partner, sex is likely a strong emotional need.

 When sex is a high emotional need, it is beneficial for both partners to educate themselves in the art of sex.
 Boring sex is a drag.
 It can take all the fun of sex out of it.
 If either partner isn’t into it, the other partner will know.
 If a woman likes to get a rose now and then, she wouldn’t like him to throw it on the table and say “Here’s your damn flower.”
-Likewise, if she just goes through the motions, he will sense it and not receive the love he could have received from sex.
+Likewise, if he or she just goes through the motions, the more sexually aggressive partner will sense it and not receive the love they could have received from sex.